Is There A Link Between Creativity And Mental Illness?

 via – orig13.deviantart.net

-You are a neurotic thinker when you focus on negative thoughts and feelings and constantly ruminating on things past.
+You are a neurotic thinker when you focus on negative thoughts and feelings and constantly ruminate on things past.
 Rumination means focusing on a problem for longer than most people would.
-By dwelling on the same problem, sometimes single-mindedly, these type of people eventually come up with interesting solutions.
+By dwelling on the same problem, sometimes single-mindedly, these types of people eventually come up with interesting solutions.
 And it’s not just a pursuit of a single problem, but neurotic people might be more creative too.
 Mostly because neurotic people are highly anxious.
-You know, in preparation for a threat they literally imagine the worst.
-For instance, they still remember that one time when they waved back at someone when that someone was really waving at the person behind you!
-That scene replays in their head time and again.
+You know, in preparation for a threat they imagine the worst.
+For instance, they still remember that one time when they waved back at someone when that someone was waving at the person behind them!
+That scene replays in their heads time and again.
 But this rehashing can have a more positive aspect as well.
 According to a study published in The Journal Trends in Cognitive Sciences:

 The liking for dramatic imaginings might help creative people imagine solutions most people wouldn’t.